AJC-Fiverr/.github/profile/README.md

 ## 2. Description

 This organization was created to group together course work from students of the courses I provide on the Fiverr platform.
 We use the features from Github to enhance the experience of the student in several ways.
-This platform provides the student a way space to write their code, share it with the tutor and get feedback on it.
-We can leverage **Pull Requests** for code reviews and the convenience of git history to track the code over time.
+This platform provides the student a space to write their code, share it with the tutor and get feedback on it.
+We can leverage **Pull Requests** for code reviews and the convenience of version control history to track changes over time.

 ## 3. Courses